Vimal-Krishna/jekyll-now/_posts/2018-06-19-Disable-WiFi-Android-Non-Root.md

 	<img align="center" src="/images/AppLock-Settings.png" width="300"/>
 </p>

-However, in my testing the **quick toggle tiles** are not blocked by this method (the ones which can be pulled down from the top of the screen).
+However, during my testing, I discovered the **quick toggle tiles** are not blocked by this method (the ones which can be pulled down from the top of the screen).
 This is probably because it is not part of the Android Settings app.

 <p align="center">
 	<img align="center" src="/images/Android-QuickTiles.png" width="300"/>